gocraft/work/README.md

 * If a job fails, it will be retried a specified number of times.
 * Schedule jobs to happen in the future.
 * Web UI to manage failed jobs and observe the system.
+* Periodically enqueue jobs on a cron-like schedule.

 ## Enqueue new jobs